Arabic 200 (PG)

 Scope and syllabus

-The course provides students with intermediate knowledge of Modern Standard Arabic, as well as a basic knowledge of conversational Arabic.
-Specialised topics, particularly of political and cultural relevance, will be covered in order to enable students to interact with Arabic speakers and use original Arabic language sources within the level covered in the course.
+The module provides students with intermediate knowledge of Modern Standard Arabic, as well as a basic knowledge of conversational Arabic.
+Specialised topics, particularly of political and cultural relevance, will be covered in order to enable students to interact with Arabic speakers and use original Arabic language sources within the level covered in the module.
 This provides students with a basis to approach research topics relating to Arabic language and the histories, societies and cultures associated with Arabic.